 Google Analytics has well established funnels and event tracking.
 Fathom doesn’t yet have funnels, but it does support event tracking.
 This can be used to track things such as button click and form submissions.

 API / Integrations

 A benefit of Google Analytics is that has 1000s of integrations.
 Everything from e-commerce platforms through to search engine monitoring and reporting tools.
 Fathom has a lot less, although (like Google Analytics) it does have an Application Programming Interface (API).
 The API includes methods to allow events to be added, as well as to return data so you can create custom reports.

 It’s a relatively small thing, but Fathom includes free uptime monitoring for each website.
 This means you could potentially save time and money as no need to utilise a separate uptime monitoring system.
 Google Analytics doesn’t offer this.

 Google Analytics is completely free.
 Fathom analytics does charge.
 However the charge is reasonable, especially if you’re an agency or company with either several websites or larger websites.
 The pricing is based on page views and the cheapest plan is $14 / month ($140 / year) for up to 100,000 page views across up to 50 websites.

 We’ve found support for Google Analytics to be variable.
 However for Fathom the support is claimed to be good and we have indeed experienced this.
-We asked a few questions via email and had useful answers back in less than 2 hours.
+We asked a few questions via email and had useful answers back in less than 24 hours, sometimes even as fast as 2 hours.